 Quincy University and Blessing-Rieman College host Nursing and Health Sciences Visit Day

-QUINCY (WGEM) - With nurses and other medical professionals in short supply, Quincy University and Blessing-Reiman College of Nursing and Health Sciences went into recruitment mode on Friday.
+QUINCY (WGEM) - With nurses and other medical professionals in short supply, Quincy University and Blessing-Reiman College went into recruitment mode on Friday.

 They hosted a Nursing and Health Sciences Visit Day for high school students to get an inside look into their nursing and health sciences program.

-The event was held to showcase the partnership between the schools.
-Students can get a health sciences degree by taking their general education classes at QU their freshmen year, then starting their medical program at Blessing-Rieman College sophomore year.
+The event was held to showcase the partnership between QU and Blessing-Rieman College.
+Students can get a health sciences degree by taking their general education classes at QU freshmen year, then starting their medical program at Blessing-Rieman College sophomore year.

-More than 50 High school students got hands-on experience in simulation labs at the Blessing Education Center.
+Over 50 high school students got hands-on experience in simulation labs at the Blessing Education Center.

 Blessing-Rieman College Admissions Coordinator Debbie Giesing said Friday’s event was all about attracting students to the medical field.

-Pleasant Valley High School junior Libby Kamp attended the event because she wants to become a nurse and is thinking about applying to the program.
+Pleasant Valley High School junior Libby Kamp attended the event because she said she wants to become a nurse, and is thinking about applying to the program.

 The event also featured a tour of Quincy University, as well as a Q&A with admission counselors, current nursing students and other campus faculty.

-QU Director of Admissions Brittany Weise said she hopes students at today’s event will want to stay local to work in the medical field.
+QU admissions director Brittany Weise said she hopes students at Friday’s event will want to stay local to work in the medical field.